george-githinji/tarasila/README.md

 # Tarasila

-Pre-alpha modules for high performace parsing and manipulation of biological sequences using the D programming language.
+Pre-alpha modules for parsing and manipulation of biological sequences using the D programming language.

 ## Compiling tarasila